gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-02/index.md

 - You can now configure IOPS for the Jenkins EBS volume by setting the new `ebs_volume_iops`  input parameter.
-Note that you'll also need to set the `ebs_volume_type` input parameter (which existed before) to `io1`.
+Note that you&apos;ll also need to set the `ebs_volume_type` input parameter (which existed before) to `io1`.